This isn’t a book you read.

 Same core content as the Amazon paperback

-plus PDF-only tools, checklists, and working notes designed
+plus PDF-only tools, checklists,

 for prep, production, and post.